SALES | SUPPORT

 Advanced Extensometer

 When stringent and exploratory testing calls for advanced capability, the UVX3D provides a trusted, pre-calibrated, precision optical system with a suite of measurements and analytics.
-When materials call for a departure from traditional methods, Vector delivers strain measurement efficiently without unnecessary cost or complexity.

 materials testing extensometer